 In the United States, tens of thousands of Americans receive accusations of sexual assault against them.
 While there is often merit behind these allegations, some may be completely false or otherwise exaggerated to an extreme.
 Someone accused of this type of sex crime face a potentially lengthy and arduous uphill battle.
 The consequences of a sexual assault conviction, no matter the degree, can result in a squandered reputation, job termination, hefty fines, and even jail time.
 Not only that, but the convicted person will need to register themselves as a sexual offender for the remainder of their life.
 Some sex crimes may result in a more severe punishment than others.
 For example, the crime of aggravated sexual assault will bring about much more serious consequences than a general sexual assault charge.
 But what does aggravated sexual assault mean exactly?

 If you have been accused of this crime, it is important that you understand what it means for you and what you can do to protect your future.
-In this post, our experienced Colorado criminal defense attorney, Jeff Weeden, will address the definition of aggravated sexual assault, what it entails from a legal standpoint, and more.
+In this post, our experienced Denver sex crimes defense attorney, Jeff Weeden, will address the definition of aggravated sexual assault, what it entails from a legal standpoint, and more.